E4GL3X/E4GL3X/README.md

-# 💫 About Me:
-Just a beginning ...
+# 💫 Just a beginning ...

 ## 🌐 Socials: